 Visiting San Luis Obispo

 The county of San Luis Obispo is located in a prime area along California’s Central Coast.
 The Pacific Coast Highway connects many of the county’s towns.
 This means you can stop and see elephant seals, lighthouses, and scenic overlooks as you explore the cities in the area.
-The historic city of San Luis Obispo is only 15 minutes away from our hotel in Morro Bay, making it a convenient and easy day trip.
+San Luis Obispo’s historic town is only 15 minutes away from our hotel in Morro Bay, making it a convenient and easy day trip.